nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 213
 00:12:19,966 --> 00:12:22,647
-[SPEAKER_00]: order entry, how all those talk to each other.
+[SPEAKER_00]: And order entry, and how all those talk to each other.

 214
 00:12:22,667 --> 00:12:24,643